yelouafi/focused/README.md

 ## Focusing on mulitple values

 As we said, Lenses can focus on a single value.
-To focus on mulitpls values, we can use the `each` optic together with `toList` function (`view` can only view a single value).
+To focus on mulitple values, we can use the `each` optic together with `toList` function (`view` can only view a single value).

 For example, to gets the `name`s of all Luffy's `nakama`